 x86 architecture

-opcode encoding
+opcode encodings

-upper case letters
+upper case letters for operand types

 DREX MVEX